sirosen/globus-sdk-python/docs/tutorial/minimal_app.rst

 .. note::

-    The default behavior for a ``UserApp`` is to do a CLI-based login flow.
+    The default behavior for a :class:`UserApp` is to do a CLI-based login flow.
     This behavior can be disabled or customized in numerous ways.

     For the full menu of options, look at the documentation about :ref:`Using a